cuijian0819/cuijian0819.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hello, I'm Jian Cui, sharing the exact same name as the the legendary [Chinese rock star](https://en.wikipedia.org/wiki/Cui_Jian).
+Hello, I'm Jian Cui, sharing the exact same name as [the legendary Chinese rock star](https://en.wikipedia.org/wiki/Cui_Jian).

 I'm currently in my first year of pursuing a Ph.D. at Indiana University Bloomington (IUB), under the guidance of [Prof. Xiaojing Liao](https://xiaojingliao.com).